-Both theories consider the surviving number of children as the main outcome that people are interested in.
+Both theories consider the surviving number of children as the main outcome of interest.
 One possible explanation for the slow decline in fertility could therefore be that mortality in Sub-Saharan Africa is higher than in the other regions.
-Figure [fig:mortality] shows the development over time in under-5 mortality across the same regions as above.
+Figure [fig:mortality] shows the pattern in under-age 5 mortality across the same regions as above over time.
 The improvements in mortality risk over time are truly astonishing.
 Over the last half-decade under-5 mortality in developing countries has fallen from close to 175 to below 50 per 1,000 live births.
-Sub-Saharan Africa, however, lacks substantially behind other regions.
-Despite a massive improvement from a situation where more than a quarter of all children born did not live to see their fifth birthday to about 80 deaths per 1,000 births, the current mortality rate is still more than three times larger than that of the other regions (with the exception of Middle East and North Africa).
-Although mortality is likely part of the explanation it cannot be the full explanation.
-Mortality in Sub-Saharan Africa is at the same level as it was in South Asia around the turn of the century, but fertility is about 1.5 child higher in Sub-Saharan Africa than it was in South Asia at the turn of the century (and therefore at the same level of mortality).
+Sub-Saharan Africa, however, lags substantially behind other regions.
+Despite a massive improvement from a situation where more than a quarter of all children born did not live to see their fifth birthday to about 80 deaths per 1,000 births, the current mortality rate is still more than three times larger than that of the other regions (with the exception of the Middle East and North Africa).
+Although mortality is likely part of the explanation, it cannot be the full explanation.
+Mortality in Sub-Saharan Africa is at the same level now as it was in South Asia around the turn of the century, but fertility is about 1.5 children higher in Sub-Saharan Africa than in South Asia at that time (and therefore at the same level of mortality).

-If mortality is not the explanation, what might lead to the higher fertility in Sub-Saharan Africa?
-Demographers, following the first approach described above, have argued that the two main reasons for the slow decline in fertility in Sub-Saharan Africa are the high ideal family size still in place and a substantial “unmet need” for contraception (Bongaarts and Casterline 2013; Singh, Bankole, and Darroch Forthcoming).
+If higher child mortality is not the explanation, what might lead to the higher fertility in Sub-Saharan Africa?
+Demographers, following the first approach described above, have argued that the two main reasons for the slow decline in fertility in Sub-Saharan Africa are the high ideal family size that is still in place and a substantial “unmet need” for contraception (Bongaarts and Casterline 2013; Singh, Bankole, and Darroch Forthcoming).
 Contraceptive use is, indeed, lower in Sub-Saharan Africa than the other regions, but other regions managed to reduced fertility even in the absence of access to modern contraceptives (Schultz 1985; Galloway 1987; Bailey and Chambers 1998; Bengtsson and Dribe 2006).
-Furthermore, one difference in fertility behavior between Sub-Saharan Africa and the other regions are that the longer birth intervals even in the absence of access to modern contraception, which are the result of postpartum sexual abstinence and extended periods of breastfeeding (Caldwell, Orubuloye, and Caldwell 1992).
-To the extend that the longer birth intervals are the result of conscious decisions it shows that people are able to control fertility.
+Furthermore, one difference in fertility behavior between other regions and Sub-Saharan Africa is longer birth intervals even in the absence of access to modern contraception, which are the result of postpartum sexual abstinence and extended periods of breastfeeding (Caldwell, Orubuloye, and Caldwell 1992).
+To the extent that the longer birth intervals are the result of conscious decisions, it shows that people are able to control fertility.

-There are three alternative explanation that may explain the slow decline.
-First, the relative abundance of land compared to other regions.
-Second, low levels of education; or at least low levels of quality in education.
-Finally, the role of urbanization across regions.
+Three alternative explanations may explain the slow decline: the relative abundance of land compared to other regions; low levels of education or at least low levels of quality education; and the role of urbanization across regions.
+Each of these is discussed in what follows.